Free Spay & Neuter Program

 - Animal Welfare will return your call to schedule an appointment for your pets surgery within 3 business days

-- Surgeries are provided by appointment ONLY on Tuesday and Thursday at the East Side Animal Shelter Veterinary Clinic ONLY.
+- Surgeries are provided by appointment ONLY on Tuesday through Friday at the East Side Animal Shelter Veterinary Clinic ONLY.

 - Drop-off time is from 7:15 a.m. to 8:00 a.m.